vxgmichel/aioconsole/README.md

 Just like `asyncio.interact()`, `AsynchronousCli` can be initialized with any pair of [streams].
 It can be used along with [asyncio.start_server] to serve the command line interface.
-Our [example][example/cli.py] provides this functionality through the `--serve-cli` option:
+The previous [example][example/cli.py] provides this functionality through the `--serve-cli` option:

 ```bash
 $ python3 -m example.cli 8888 --serve-cli 8889